Molenfeuer/Millnificent/README.md

 ## Credits

 - First of all thanks to [ConcernedApe](https://twitter.com/concernedape) for developing Stardew Valley and the Sprites my own Textures based on!
+- Thanks to [KatyDTK](https://www.nexusmods.com/stardewvalley/users/90989198) for creating two beautiful skins for this mod
 - I also want to give a special thanks to [PeacefulEnd/Floogen](https://www.nexusmods.com/stardewvalley/users/4112039) for the really great mod [Solid Foundations](https://www.nexusmods.com/stardewvalley/mods/12311).
-Without his mod Mill-nificent wouldn't exist!
+Without his mod Mill-nificent wouldn't exist (at least before 1.6...
+This is a CP mod now.
+But I'm still thankful ^^)
 - Furthermore, a huuuuge thanks for [Pathoschild](https://www.nexusmods.com/stardewvalley/users/1552317) to develop [SMAPI](https://www.nexusmods.com/stardewvalley/mods/2400).
 This modification use this technologie to run!
-- I am very happy that some people helped me with the translation to make the mod understandable for everyone.
-I would like to thank [ConfusedWolf](https://www.nexusmods.com/stardewvalley/users/15421504) for the English part.
-Also, a huge thanks to Lea for the Spanish, and a lovely *merci* to [mouahrara](https://www.nexusmods.com/stardewvalley/users/190812873) for the French part
+- I am delighted that some people helped me with the translation to make the mod understandable for everyone.
+I would like to thank [ConfusedWolf](https://www.nexusmods.com/stardewvalley/users/15421504) (English), Lea (Spanish), [mouahrara](https://www.nexusmods.com/stardewvalley/users/190812873) (French) and [Vlgor](https://www.nexusmods.com/users/132025663) (Portuguese)
 - Last but not least, thanks to the official Stardew Valley Discord server for helping me with the textures

 ## Other